MarekOzana/polars-bloomberg/README.md

 - *API Documentation*: Detailed documentation and function references are available in the [API documentation](examples/API-docs.md) file within the `examples/` directory.

-- *Additional Examples*: Check out (examples/Examples.ipynb) for hands-on notebooks demonstrating a variety of use cases.
+- *Additional Examples*: Check out [examples/](examples/) for hands-on notebooks demonstrating a variety of use cases.
+    - BQL examples and use cases: [examples/Examples-BQL.ipynb](https://github.com/MarekOzana/polars-bloomberg/blob/main/examples/Examples-BQL.ipynb)

 - *Bloomberg Developer Resources*: For more details on the Bloomberg API itself, visit the [Bloomberg Developer's page](https://developer.bloomberg.com/).